Paul-J-Company/Systems-Design/README.md

   - How do they choose the best Observability/Telemetry/Monitoring/Logging/Analytics Design, Tools and Practices for your Workload?
   - How do they choose the best Testing/Benchmarking Design, Tools and Practices for your Workload?
   - How do they choose the best Programming Language, IDE, etc. to implement your Workload?
-  - How do they choose the best SDLC, CI/CD, and Distributed Version Control System Design, Tools and Practices for your Workload?
+  - How do they choose the best SDLC, CI/CD, and Distributed Version Control System Design, Tools and Practices/Workflows for your Workload?
-+ How do your Architects/Designers/Programmers/Teams/Departments communicate:
++ How do your Architects/Designers/Programmers/Teams/Departments communicate and how often?
   - In person Meetings, Email, Mailing Lists, Chat, Slack, Mastadon, IRC; Video: Office365, MSTeams, Zoom, WebEx, GoToMeeting?
+  - Every week, Daily (15 min scrum), every month, never?
 + What Environment/Platform does your workload run?
   - OnPrem, Cloud, MultiCloud or Hybrid?
+  - Bare Metal, VMs, Containers, Mixture of All of them?
   - Cloud Agnostic/Cloud Native?
   - Self-Hosted/Fully Managed?
   - Open Source Software/Enterprise Software?
-  - Bare Metal, VMs, Containers, Mixture of All of them?
   - Monolithic, Microservices, Serverless?
   - Request-Response (Synchronous)/Event-driven (Asynchronous)?
   - Multitenant/Single Tenant?